orsdanilo/orsdanilo.github.io/_posts/2020-07-21-post-asr-wfst.md

 The input audio is split into overlapping frames of 25ms shifted by 10ms, so that within this tiny time window, the speech signal is considered to be stationary, allowing for the analysis featured here.
 Before decoding, these are fed to a feature extractor, which reduces signal dimensionality and extracts the most relevant information, that is, the linguistic message.

-Decoding is the process of calculating which sequence of words is most likely to match the acoustic signal represented by the feature vectors {% cite gruhn2011statistical %}.
+Decoding is the process of calculating which sequence of words is most likely to match the acoustic signal represented by the feature vectors [[1]](#references).
 Decoding is executed based on three sources of information:

 * **Acoustic model:** An ensemble of HMMs representing words or phonemes;
 * **Language model:** A list of word sequence probabilities;